-Using & Adjusting Your SEA-LECT Designs Rudder Control Footbrace
+Using & Adjusting Your TruCourseTM Rudder Kit & Rudder Control Footbraces

-- Initial testing and adjusting of your footbraces is best done on dry land.
+• Initial testing and adjusting of your footbraces is best done on dry land.
 Remove your kayak from any elevated surface you may have had it on while installing the footbraces.
-Find a place where the center of your boat is supported from underneath. - To operate and adjust your footbrace flip the corresponding "R" and "L" levers from their locked position (pointing down) to their adjustable position (position toward the center of the kayak).
-When the levers are in their adjustable position, simply reach down and slide the foot peg either toward you, or away, to your desired position. - For the best performance, you want to maximize contact with the boat the more contact you have, the more control you have over the kayak.
+Find a place where the center of your boat is supported from underneath.

+• To operate and adjust your footbrace flip the corresponding "R" and "L" levers from their locked position (pointing down) to their adjustable position (position toward the center of the kayak).
+When the levers are in their adjustable position, simply reach down and slide the foot peg either toward you, or away, to your desired position.

+• For the best performance, you want to maximize contact with the boat - the more contact you have, the more control you have over the kayak.
 Both your knees and toes should be facing toward the outside of the kayak, with your knees bent and under any thigh braces (the space inside your legs should form a 'diamond' shape).
 Sitting upright, your heel will rest on the hull below the footbrace with the ball of your foot making contact with the foot peg.
-Adjust the footbrace position so your feet make a 90° angle at your ankles. - To steer your kayak, simply press on the top of your foot peg as you do when pressing on a gas pedal.
+Adjust the footbrace position so your feet make a 90° angle at your ankles.

+• Grasp the lift line and remove the rope from the clam cleat.
+When released, rudder should deploy from the resting "up" position and drop into working position smoothly.
+To steer your kayak, simply press on the top of your foot peg as you do when pressing on a gas pedal.
 Pressing the right toe will cause the kayak to go right, left toe will go left.
 When both toes are vertical and in the neutral position, the kayak will continue straight.
+Pulling the lift line forward and inserting it into the Clamcleat® will raise and lock rudder.